Ok friends, I’ve got a super simple Gmail hack for you today that is going to be HUGE once you see how incredibly useful it is.

 Client: WAIT WHAT?!

-Me: I asked you to test it out to see how it works.
+Me: I asked you to test it out so you could see how it works.
 Did you test it?

 They hadn’t.
 And the reason, they explained, was that, because their main email address was already an Administrator account in this particular piece of software, testing the client experience meant using a secondary email address.
 They had one, but they didn’t remember the password and it felt like a hassle to go trudging through password recovery hell just to test this one little thing.